Mature Masculine

 When the Healer falls into his Charlatan shadow, the Wounded Child's compassion can restore balance.

-His gift is being able to sit with somebody in their worst moment without flinching.
-When he learns to keep himself intact while doing it, that becomes the kind of compassion that actually makes healing possible.
-The hard part is learning to feel with others without disappearing into their pain.
+His gift is being able to sit with somebody in their hardest moment without flinching.
+When he learns to keep himself anchored while doing it, that becomes the kind of compassion that makes real healing possible.
+Learning to feel pain, our own and others', without collapsing or disappearing into it is the work of the Wounded Child.

 Recognizing the Wounded Child

-The key sign is depletion and enmeshment.
-He helps until he collapses.
-Feels until he drowns.
-Gives until he has nothing left.
+The sign to watch for is depletion and enmeshment.
+The Wounded Child helps until he collapses, feels until he drowns, gives until he has nothing left.

 Balancing the Wounded Child